jax-ml/jax-ai-stack/docs/getting_started_with_jax_for_AI.md

 ### Defining the flax model

-We can now use the [Flax](http://flax.readthedocs.io) package to create a simple [Feedforward](https://en.wikipedia.org/wiki/Feedforward_neural_network) neural network withone hidden layer, and use a *scaled exponential linear unit* (SELU) activation function:
+We can now use the [Flax](http://flax.readthedocs.io) package to create a simple [Feedforward](https://en.wikipedia.org/wiki/Feedforward_neural_network) neural network with one hidden layer, and use a *scaled exponential linear unit* (SELU) activation function:

 ```{code-cell}
 :id: U77VMQwRjTfH